-photography is fun1
+photography is fun

 My journey into photography started with a reversal.
-I had never taken many photos before, so it was a bit peculiar that skimming through Camera Lucida made me do so.
-Nevertheless, I was extremely bored during spring break a year ago and decided to buy a film camera.
-Note to self or anyone: Never buy a film camera as your starting camera.
+I had never taken photos with any care.
+It was only after reading Camera Lucida that I wanted to take photos seriously.
+I ended up bored during spring break a year ago and decided to buy a film camera.

 books